shadylpstan/shadylpstan/README.md

 - 👋 Hi, I’m @shadylpstan
-- 👀 I’m interested in machine learning, image processing and python programming
+- 👀 I’m working as a Data Scientist, working in machine learning, image processing and python programmer.
-- 🌱 I’m currently learning image processing using neural nets.
+- 🌱 I’m currently working in image processing using neural nets.
 - 💞️ I’m looking to collaborate on github or any open source active library.
-- 📫 How to reach me? ----
+- 📫 How to reach me? search my username on any platform,

 <!---
 shadylpstan/shadylpstan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.